jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 	* Added a point about messing with external libraries.
 	* Added a point about work relationships.
 	* Added a point about tests and CI.
+	* Added a point about project organization.
+	* Added a point about modularization.
+	* Added a point about libraries.